 Tip: Take a quick self-compassion break between meetings or emails as a reset, and use that time to give yourself grace and compassion.

 2. Expect distraction and pause for empathy

 An undercurrent of stress and uncertainty erodes focus and increases distraction.
-Expect that your team will be more distracted and have periods of lower productivity while working from home.
-It can be hard to remember everything that others are going through, so this is a call for empathy.
+Expect your team to be more distracted and have periods of lower productivity while working from home.
+It can be hard to remember everything others are going through, so this is a call for empathy.

 Empathy helps create an environment where team members feel safe to ask questions or express concerns.
 This, in turn, creates psychological safety, which is the number one predictor of a team’s success because members can feel at ease to contribute to creative solutions.

-Tip: Discern when you might need to just listen to how your colleague is doing without fixing the issue immediately.
-Respond with empathy by acknowledging their feelings and making sure that you understand their perspective.
-If you’re having a hard time making the connection, try this Just Like Me practice.
+Tip: Not everybody wants you to fix their problems.
+Sometimes, people simply want to be heard.
+Respond with empathy by acknowledging their feelings and ensuring you understand their perspective.
+If you’re having difficulty making the connection, try this Just Like Me practice.

 3. Normalize ups and downs

 During a crisis, there is the initial sprint of reaction: shifting to working from home, changing strategies, and moving online.
 Then begins the marathon: things continue to shift and change, and as they do, there are ups and downs with emotions, energy, and focus.